tossnet/Blazor-Captcha/README.md

 <details open="open"><summary>Version 2.0.0</summary>

 >- Due to the Skiasharp problem : https://github.com/mono/SkiaSharp/discussions/3185#discussioncomment-12410708,a special component for Blazor WebAssembly has been created.
+Currently only compatible with .NET 8 for the WASM part

 >- .NET 7 compatibility removed
 </details>